 8. Nicole Briscoe

-Name | Nicole Manske |
+Full Name | Nicole Briscoe (née Manske) |

-Date of birth | July 2, 1980 |
+Date of Birth | July 2, 1980 |

-Place of birth | Wausau, Wisconsin, US |
+Birthplace | Wausau, Wisconsin, U.S. |

 Nicole Briscoe, a native of Illinois, joined ESPN in 2008 as host of ESPN 2’s Nascar Now, which she held for around six years before transitioning to SportsCenter as an anchor.
 Before becoming a sports journalist, she was a semi-finalist in the Miss Teen USA pageant in 1998, earning the Miss Illinois Teen USA title.
 In 2001, she finished second in the Miss Illinois USA competition.